AndyHsuTW/en_words/doc/TDD.md

   Scenario: 成功批次輸出（含缺圖回退）
-    When I run "spellvid batch --json data/words.json --outdir out --beep true" Then for each valid item an MP4 named "{word_en}.mp4" is generated under out/ And items with missing image or video use a white background fallback And the process prints a summary with counts of succeeded and skipped items
+    When I run "spellvid batch --json data/words.json --outdir out --beep true" Then for each valid item an MP4 named "{word_en}.mp4" is generated under out/ And each output MP4 must begin with the contents of `assets\\entry.mp4` And if `entry_hold_sec` is specified (or `--entry-hold` passed), the output should include the configured hold duration immediately after the entry video finishes
+  And items with missing image or video use a white background fallback
+     And the process prints a summary with counts of succeeded and skipped items